New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Until now, little has been studied about how monocyte-derived macrophages and microglia create an immunosuppressive tumor microenvironment in glioblastoma.
+Until now, little has been studied how monocyte-derived macrophages and microglia create an immunosuppressive tumor microenvironment in glioblastoma.

-Indeed, monocyte-derived macrophages, but not microglia, blocked the activity of T cells (immune cells that destroy tumor cells) in preclinical models and in patients.
+Indeed, monocyte-derived macrophages, but not microglia, blocked the activity of T cells (immune cells that kill tumor cells) in preclinical models and in patients.
 The team confirmed this by evaluating preclinical glioblastoma models with artificially reduced numbers of monocyte-derived macrophages.

 As expected, models with fewer malignant macrophages in the tumor microenvironment showed improved results compared to standard glioblastoma models.

-Glioblastoma accounts for just over half of all malignant tumors that arise in the brain, and the prognosis for patients diagnosed with this disease is extremely poor: only 25% of patients survive the first year after diagnosis.
+Glioblastoma accounts for just over half of all malignant tumors that arise in the brain, and the prognosis for patients diagnosed with the disease is extremely poor: only 25% of patients survive the first year after diagnosis.
 Glioblastoma is dangerous not only because of its location in the brain, but also because of the immunosuppressive tumor microenvironment, which makes glioblastoma resistant to promising immunotherapies.

 By programming certain immune cells, such as macrophages (monocyte-derived macrophages and microglia), to work for the tumor rather than against it, glioblastoma creates a tumor microenvironment for itself that allows the cancer to grow aggressively while evading anti-cancer immune responses.

-Finding out the mechanism
+Clarification of the mechanism

 Histone lactylation and its role

-Researchers have discovered that the key to the immunosuppressive activity of monocyte-derived macrophages associated with glucose metabolism lies in a process called “histone lactylation.”
+The researchers found that the key to the glucose metabolism-related immunosuppressive activity of monocyte-derived macrophages lies in a process called "histone lactylation."
 Histones are structural proteins in the genome that play a key role in the expression of genes such as IL-10 in certain contexts.